Level crossings in the United Kingdom: History

 Gated level crossings were mandatory from 1839, but initial rules were for the gates to be ordinarily kept closed across the highway.
 The original form of road level crossing on British railways dates from 1842 onwards, it consisted of two or four wooden gates (one or two on each side of the railway).
 When open to road traffic, the gates were closed across the railway to prevent horses and livestock inadvertently escaping onto the railway.
 The gates were operated by railway staff usually by hand or later by capstan wheel from a signal box and they were generally interlocked with the signals protecting the crossing.
 Where a signal box was not nearby but road traffic still warranted a full gated crossing a dedicated crossing keeper would be employed, often living in a railway-owned cottage adjacent to the crossing and in communication with the signal boxes via the telegraph system.

-Following trials in 1952, lifting barriers were permitted to be used instead of swinging gates by section 40 of the British Transport Commission Act 1954, although they still had to be manually controlled by a crossing keeper.
+Following trials in 1952, lifting barriers were permitted to be used instead of swinging gates by section 40 of the British Transport Commission Act 1954 (2 & 3 Eliz.
+2. c. lv), although they still had to be manually controlled by a crossing keeper.
 This reduced the amount of time that road traffic was disrupted.

 In 1955 various European countries were visited and automatic crossings examined by two inspecting officers from the Railways Inspectorate (HMRI), two road engineers from the Ministry of Transport, and two officers from the British Transport Commission (see Hixon rail crash).
 They visited 46 crossings in 10 days in three countries; Belgium, France and the Netherlands.
-The report was signed on 14 March 1957, with section 66 of the British Transport Commission Act 1957 giving powers to prescribe "safety arrangements at public level crossings such as automatically or remotely operated barriers".
+The report was signed on 14 March 1957, with section 66 of the British Transport Commission Act 1957 (5 & 6 Eliz.
+2. c. xxxiii) giving powers to prescribe "safety arrangements at public level crossings such as automatically or remotely operated barriers".

 Work on automated crossings continued, with the first automatically operated level crossing commencing operation at Spath near Uttoxeter in Staffordshire in May 1961.
 Automatic half-barrier crossings later came into being after another enquiry abroad in 1963, consisting of a single-arm each side of the road, which block only oncoming traffic leaving the exits clear.
 Half barriers were originally considered to have an advantage as they had a short closure time and did not require to be interlocked with signals.